CIMA Exams: The Definitive Guide

 In the exam, you’ll have access to several tools and functions to help you on your way!
 These are:

 Thankfully, you won’t have to do calculations in your head as you’ll have access to an on-screen calculator (this isn’t a maths exam after all!).
 We recommend you bring in your own calculator as well because it makes any long calculations so much easier!
-You can find a list of CIMA approved calculators on their website.
+You can find a list of CIMA approved calculators.

 Scratch-pad and notepad